Donna Williams: Television documentaries

 Williams was the subject of several TV documentaries.
 "My Experience with Autism, Emotion and Behavior" (1993), an episode, on Eye to Eye with Connie Chung was broadcast in the United States.
-Beth Fouse and Maria Wheeler describe Williams' interview and her mode of communication in their book, A Treasure Chest of Behavioral Strategies for Individuals with Autism (1997).
+Beth Fouse and Maria Wheeler describe Williams's interview and her mode of communication in their book, A Treasure Chest of Behavioral Strategies for Individuals with Autism (1997).
 Williams had "difficulties in processing incoming information.
 She needed to listen or look.
 She could not use auditory and visual channels at the same time".
 On Jam Jar (1995), by Fresh Film in association with BBC Four, which aired in the UK, Williams provided her audience with a greater depth of understanding of autism.
-The documentary provided Joe Geraci with Williams' "provocative argument about academics coming to some kind of understanding of autism" where she described the 'inside-out' world, "[an autistic] has his own system, and it's not an infantile version of [the non-autistic person's] system; they haven't learned his system".
+The documentary provided Joe Geraci with Williams's "provocative argument about academics coming to some kind of understanding of autism" where she described the 'inside-out' world, "[an autistic] has his own system, and it's not an infantile version of [the non-autistic person's] system; they haven't learned his system".
 Yokosho Watashi No Sekai E "Jiheisho" Donna Williams (1995), was broadcast by NHK TV in Japan.
 Krankheit als Schicksal (English: Illness as fate), was filmed in 1995, by Hamburg's Spiegel TV, and was aired on 25 January 1997 in Germany.
 It is titled Dann Verstehe Ich Auch Nur Bla, Bla, Bla (English: Then I Only Understood Too Much Bla, Bla, Bla).

 In September 2010, Orlai Produkciós Iroda of Hungary produced a monodrama, Nemsenkilény, monológ nemmindegyembereknek ("Not a nobody creature") presented by Börcsök Enikő, from a book by autistic author, Henriett Seth F. which appeared in theatres and on TV.
 The script contains quotations from Nobody Nowhere along with Birger Sellin's Don't want to Be Inside Me Anymore, and Mark Haddon's The Curious Incident of the Dog in the Night-time.

 Music and art

-Williams' debut album, titled Nobody Nowhere after her first autobiography, was released in 2000; it is a collaboration with Paul Farrer.
+Williams's debut album, titled Nobody Nowhere after her first autobiography, was released in 2000; it is a collaboration with Paul Farrer.
 Two tracks, "Sometimes" and "Beyond the When", feature in the 2000 Tokyo Broadcasting System Television series Things You Taught Me.
 The 12-part series follows the life of an autistic woman developing her human interaction skills.
 In July 2005, she followed up Nobody Nowhere with a second album titled Mutation.
 It is a collaboration with Akash, an Australian composer, producer and arranger.
 Both albums feature music and lyrics by Williams, with Mutation including spoken word poetry in addition to music.
 Williams was a self-taught painter, beginning in adulthood.
 She was also a sculptor and completed life-sized sculptures.